 Upon checking the ingredients of this product, I was impressed to see that besides Ketoconazole, this product contains Saw Palmetto Extract, Emu Oil, Caffeine, Jojoba Oil, Zinc Oxide and various B Vitamins (B3, B5, B6).

-Saw Palmetto has been known to counter DHT when ingested orally, and many people have tried to use it as a natural substitute to Finasteride (although it can ever be as effective, even at very large doses).
-I am not sure about the usefulness of topical Saw Palmetto on a wet scalp, but maybe it has mild anti-androgenic or anti-DHT properties?
+Saw palmetto has been known to counter DHT when ingested orally, and many people have tried to use it as a natural alternative to finasteride.
+However, saw palmetto can never be as effective as finasteride, even at very large doses.
+I am not sure about the usefulness of topical saw palmetto on a wet scalp, but it likely does have a mild anti-DHT effect.

 Johnson & Johnson, due to its size, cannot avoid any mistakes in the legitimacy of its product composition and risk losing huge amounts of revenues across the company’s product lines due to bad publicity from one bad product.
 I am a bit more wary about products made by smaller companies.
 Most likely, US government regulations are strict and this product gets tested frequently.

 I am, however, curious as to why more companies have not come up with a Ketoconazole containing shampoo?
-The market for it has to be very large, but yet it is dominated by one product (Nizoral)?
+The market for it has to be very large, but remains dominated by one product (Nizoral)?
 Is it difficult to get access to Ketoconazole or difficult to add it to a shampoo?
 How did Salonceuticals succeed where others failed?